huguesdpdn/LocalStackExchange/README.md

 ## Requierements
 You will need at least:
 * An internet connection (just for the downloading part)
+* An Unix OS (not working on Windows, not even using WSL)
 * Stackoverflow only: 8 GB of RAM and 1 TB storage drive
 * Other servers sites: 4 GB of RAM and 500 GB storage drive